Definitions and Interpretation

-(4.2) The Company provides unlimited editing amendments to the Client in that in the event a Client is not fully satisfied with a first edit, then the Company will provide unlimited editing time until the Client signs off the project verbally or in writing, but are only valid until one (1) month after the filming stage of production is complete (or, when appropriate, one month after beginning any Edit-Only Services).
+(4.2) The Company provides unlimited editing amendments to the Client in the event a Client is not fully satisfied with a first edit.
+The Company will provide unlimited editing time until the Client signs off the project verbally or in writing, or until one (1) calendar month after the Client is sent the first version of their video edit (whichever is first).
 This does not entitle the Client to further filming.
-Accordingly, results must be achievable through editing alone, and no further footage can be recorded without additional charge.
+Accordingly, results must be achievable through video editing alone, and no further footage can be recorded without additional charge.
 Once the editing Production Stage has been signed off, any additional editing will attract additional charges.
 Further, unlimited editing does not apply to excessive additional motion graphics or edits far beyond the agreed scope of the production.

 (4.3) The Company provides an unlimited scripting amendment guarantee to the Client in that in the event a Client is not fully satisfied with a first script draft, then the Company will provide unlimited script amendments until the Client signs off the project verbally or in writing, but amendments will only be valid until one (1) calendar month after the Client has been sent the first version of their script.
 This guarantee does not entitle the Client to extend beyond the agreed scope of the production.
 Once the scripting stage has been signed off, any additional scripting will attract additional charges.
 Further, unlimited scripting amendments do not apply to excessive scripting storyline additions or scripts far beyond the agreed scope of the project.

 (5.1) During the period of this Agreement the Client shall pay to The Company: